 Arctic foxes are in need of our help!
 Their habitat is shrinking due to human encroachment, climate change, and also species competition.
 Since climate change has reduced the frigid weather in the Arctic, the red fox is able to go further and further into the Arctic fox's territory because don't need an extra thick fur coat to survive.
 The red fox is larger and is able to out compete the Arctic fox for food and shelter.
 Several populations of Arctic Foxes are now endangered.
 Please help spread the word about the plight of these truly amazing animals.

-Chinchillas like to stay very clean but because their fur is so thick if they were to get wet for a bath they wouldn't dry out for a long time.
-So to get clean chinchillas take a bath in volcanic ash, which is very fine dust.
+Chinchillas like to stay clean and will groom themselves sparingly with their tongue, but because their fur is so thick if they were to get too wet they wouldn't dry out for a long time.
+To get clean chinchillas take a bath in volcanic ash, which is very fine dust.

 Unlike other rodents, chinchillas have fur on their toes.
-They also have very big hind legs so they can jump up to 5 feet into the air!
+They also have long and strong back legs to they can jump about 4 feet in the air!

 Sugar gliders are nocturnal, which means they are awake at night and sleep during they day.
 Because they are awake at night they need extra large eyes to see in the dark.
 They specialize in catching insects and finding the sweetest fruits and nectars.